Frequently Asked Questions

 Will Mentees have a choice in who their Mentors are?

-Mentors and Mentees will be paired by the Mentorship Program Officer, based on their location and research interests.
-There will be an opportunity to revise pairings on the basis of significant conflicts of interest or logistical challenges.
+Mentors and Mentees will be paired by the Mentorship Committee, based on their location and research interests.
+There will be an opportunity to revise pairings where indicated or logistical challenges.

 How long do mentorships typically go for?

-It is envisaged that formal mentorship would generally be for between 2 and 4 years.
+Formal mentorship would generally be for 3 years.

 How often should Mentors and Mentees meet?